kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/sql-basics/lessons/logical-operators.md

 ---
-title: Challenge 5
+title: Logical Operators
 description: Write a SQL query to find the total number of orders in the `orders` table.
-order: 500
+order: 340
 type: challenge
 initSteps:
   - CREATE TABLE books (